ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/build-and-install.md

 ## Compile and build Snort 3

-To install Snort 3, use a text editor to save the script below on your Arm server in a file named `install-snort.sh`.
+To install Snort 3, use a text editor to copy the text below and save the script on your Arm server in a file named `install-snort.sh`.

 <!-- add github link for the below file [build_snort3.sh]() -->
 ``` bash